The search box is a quick way to find a recipe - here are a few things to be aware of when using it:

 - In addition to carrying out a very wide search - the results do not take into account that if you use Chicken as a search term you might only want recipes using chicken meat but it will search for every occurrence of that word - including recipes with chicken stock

-- You should use the filters to specify the type of chicken - go to Using the Filter By box to find out more
+- You should use the filters to specify the type of chicken - go to Using the Search Filters to find out more

 To use the quick search box effectively, here are a few tips: